The Ultimate Personal Wiki Software Guide (2026)

 • Note-taking - use it as a flexible note-taking app.
 Start a new page for each idea in your personal wiki notebook.

-• Personal knowledge base - do often forget how to do certain things?
+• Personal knowledge base - do you often forget how to do certain things?
 Write down the exact steps for future reference.

 • Client management - create your own customer relationship management system by writing down client details, meeting notes, and important dates.